What is digital transformation for small businesses?

 Digital transformation typically falls into four main categories, each targeting different aspects of your business operations.

-- Digitise workflows such as invoicing, inventory management and customer communications
+- Process transformation: digitise workflows such as invoicing, inventory management and customer communications

-- Change how you deliver value, for example by adding online sales or subscription services
+- Business model transformation: change how you deliver value, for example by adding online sales or subscription services

-- Expand into new markets or industries using digital tools
+- Domain transformation: expand into new markets or industries using digital tools

-- Encourage your team to embrace digital-first thinking and keep improving
+- Cultural transformation: encourage your team to embrace digital-first thinking and keep improving

-Most small businesses start by digitising processes.
-This delivers quick efficiency gains and cost savings.
-In fact, 63% of businesses focus on improving how they work through technology.
+Most small businesses start with process transformation because it delivers quick efficiency gains and cost savings.

 Challenges of digital transformation

-- Invest in hardware, software and training; check if you qualify for support such as an additional 20% tax deduction on technology spending
+- Budget constraints: invest in hardware, software and training; check if you qualify for support such as the Small Business Technology Investment Boost, which offers an additional 20% tax deduction for eligible technology spending on the ATO website

-- Introduce new systems to your team, clients and suppliers
+- Team resistance: introduce new systems gradually to your team, clients and suppliers with clear communication

-- Plan for a smooth transition and support your team as they adjust
+- Disruption to operations: plan for a smooth transition and support your team as they adjust

-- Choose systems that integrate well to keep your business running smoothly
+- Integration issues: choose systems that connect well with each other to keep your business running smoothly

 How to develop a digital transformation strategy

-A digital transformation strategy is your roadmap for systematically modernising your business operations while minimising disruption and maximising returns.
-This planning is crucial, as research shows 84% of high-growth businesses have a digital transformation strategy, compared to just two-thirds of those that shrank.
+A digital transformation strategy is your roadmap for systematically modernising business operations while minimising disruption and maximising returns.
+Research from CPA Australia's Business Technology Report shows 84% of high-growth businesses have a digital transformation strategy, compared to just two-thirds of those that shrank.

-- Define what success looks like for your business and how you will measure progress
+- Success metrics: define what success looks like and how you will measure progress

-- Identify which systems to implement first and how they will work with your current processes
+- Implementation priorities: identify which systems to implement first and how they connect with current processes

-- Budget for upfront costs, ongoing subscriptions and training
+- Budget planning: account for upfront costs, ongoing subscriptions and training

-- Plan pilot projects, staff training and regular feedback sessions
+- Rollout approach: plan pilot projects, staff training and regular feedback sessions

 Getting started with digital transformation

-Start your digital transformation by focusing on your biggest pain points rather than trying to change everything at once.
+Start your digital transformation by focusing on your biggest challenges rather than trying to change everything at once.

 Follow these steps: